-Though there are exceptions, most low field Opens (LFO’s) utilize permanent magnets, which means that they are always “at field”.
-While this might necessitate a few more transportation precautions (make sure you work with a company that knows what they’re doing), it’s a major selling point for countries where power isn’t so clean and liquid helium (used in higher field MRI’s) isn’t readily available or is extremely expensive.
-Once installed, these systems tend to have very low maintenance costs relative to higher field MRI, and if properly cared for, can run for years.
+Though there are exceptions, most low-field opens (LFO’s) use permanent magnets, which means that they are always “at field”.
+While this might necessitate a few more transportation precautions (make sure you work with a company that knows what they’re doing), it’s a major selling point for countries where power isn’t so clean and liquid helium (used in higher-field MRIs) isn’t readily available or is extremely expensive.
+Once installed, these systems tend to have very low maintenance costs relative to higher-field MRI and, if properly cared for, can run for years.

-Don’t forget – in many instances, even in the U.S., Open MRI is more than adequate for imaging needs.
-In addition to being invaluable as a solution for larger or claustrophobic patients, many orthopedic studies in particular can adequately be performed with an Open MRI.
-In addition, newer versions from Hitachi like the Airis Elite and Aperto are capable of “true” Fat Saturation.
-Still, it is outside the USA that most of the current demand for Low Field Open MRIs exists.
+Don’t forget that, in many instances (even in the U.S.) open MRI is more than adequate for imaging needs.
+In addition to being invaluable as a solution for larger or claustrophobic patients, many orthopedic studies in particular can be adequately performed with an open MRI.
+In addition, newer versions from Hitachi like the Airis Elite and Aperto are capable of “true” fat saturation.
+Still, it is outside the USA that most of the current demand for low-field open MRIs exists.

-Just because these systems are older and often being replaced in favor of newer short/wide bore MRI’s doesn’t mean they don’t have value somewhere in the world, and it doesn’t mean it isn't the right option if you’re buying and want to keep your equipment, maintenance, and energy costs low.
+Just because these systems are older and often being replaced in favor of newer short/wide bore MRIs doesn’t mean they don’t have value somewhere in the world, and it doesn’t mean they aren't the right option if you’re buying and want to keep your equipment, maintenance, and energy costs low.
 So...
 Do you have (or are you looking for) a Hitachi Airis II?
 A Siemens Concerto or Magnetom C?
-A GE Profile or Ovation?...
+A GE Profile or Ovation?

-If you have any of these Open MRI Machines and are considering replacing it contact a company like Block Imaging for a quick (and free) evaluation of your system and for any other imaging equipment needs.
+If you have one of these open MRI machines and are considering replacing it, you can contact us for a quick (and free) evaluation of your system and for any other imaging equipment needs.